linode/docs/docs/email/postfix/postfix-spf-dkim-debian-8.md

             user=policyd-spf argv=/usr/bin/policyd-spf
         ~~~

-3. Edit `/etc/postfix/main.cf` as follows:

-    1. Add this entry to increase the timeout Postfix uses with the policy agent to prevent Postfix from aborting the agent if transactions are running a bit slowly:
+3. Open `/etc/postfix/main.cf` and add this entry to increase the Postfix policy agent timeout, to prevent Postfix from aborting the agent if transactions are running a bit slowly:

     {: .file-excerpt}
     /etc/postfix/main.cf